hannahhennighausen/hannahhennighausen.github.io/index.md

 ---
 <img src="/assets/img/mountains3.jpeg" alt="AxamerLizum" />

 I am an Assistant Professor in the [Department of Economics](https://business.uaa.alaska.edu/departments/economics-public-policy/) at the University of Alaska Anchorage.
-I completed my PhD in economics at the [University of Graz](https://volkswirtschaftslehre.uni-graz.at/en/), where I was also a member of the interdisciplinary [Doctoral School Climate Change](https://dk-climate-change.uni-graz.at/en/) at the [Wegener Center](https://wegcenter.uni-graz.at/en/).
-I hold a master's degree in agricultural and resource economics from UC Davis and a bachelor's degree in economics from American University.

-The central theme of my research is investigating how individuals adapt to environmental risk, deriving insights from quasi-experimental methods applied to administrative and geospatial datasets.
+The central theme of my research is investigating how individuals and communities adapt to environmental risk, including flash floods, hurricanes and wildfires.

-My current work is motivated by increasing pressures from climate risks complicated by socio-economic factors.
-In examining behavioral responses to risk, I aim to inform policymakers about the distribution of future climate change costs and assist them in their decision-making about local, risk-reducing investments.

 You can contact me at [hbhennighausen@alaska.edu](mailto:hbhennighausen@alaska.edu).